xyphro/UsbGpib/README.md

 For initial programming an AVR ISP adapter is needed to program the "Bootloader.hex" file.

+It is very important, that the Fuses of the AVR are programmed.

+Here an example how to program the bootloader using avrdude (using usbasp programmer): avrdude -c usbasp -p m32u4 -e -Ulock:w:0x3F:m -Uefuse:w:0xcb:m -Uhfuse:w:0xd8:m -Ulfuse:w:0xff:m avrdude -c usbasp -p m32u4 -U flash:w:BootLoader.hex

 After programming the file, disconnect and connect the device and a USB drive will show up.
 Copy the TestAndMeasurement.bin file to this USB drive - ideally using the command line.
-Example: copy TestAneMeasurement.bin F:\FLASH.BIN.
+Example: copy TestAndMeasurement.bin F:\FLASH.BIN.

 When done, disconnect and connect USB again and you're ready to use it!